All Episodes

 But I was a kid once.

-My parents and my grandparents and I all grew up with lead into paint.
+My parents and my grandparents and I all grew up with lead into paint all over the house.

 It wasn't because corporate interests wanted to kill us and kill their customers.

-But but but but but but but the wackos pulled one on us when poor little children from various neighborhoods apparently developed an insatiable appetite for paint that was loose on their windowsills.
+But the wackos pulled one on us when poor little children in various neighborhoods apparently developed an insatiable appetite for paint that was loose on their windowsills.

-We had, for some reason, some poor kids in this country ran around slurping up paint chips.
+We had, for some reason, some poor kids in this country ran around slurping up paint chips that had lead in it and they got sick.

-Since the parents of these poor kids were unable to convince their Kids not to eat paint.
+So, a whole industry, a whole industry had to retool to fix this deadly problem since the parents of these poor kids were unable to convince their kids not to eat paint.

 My parents told me not to eat paint.

-My grandparents told my parents not to eat paint.
+My grandparents told my parents not to eat paint, and we didn't eat paint.

-But apparently some parents way back did not tell their screwy old little kids don't eat those paint chips.
+But apparently, some parents way back did not tell their screw-you'll little kids, don't eat those paint chips, don't do that.

 Yes, I'll come out for lead paint.